StarManTheGamer/poly-newdocs/docs/objects/game/Game.md

 ### Rendered { event }

-Called every frame after the game has been rendered
+Called every frame after the place has been rendered

 !!! warning "Notice"
     The server is incapable of rendering frames; rather, on server Scripts, the event will fire at the server's tick rate which may vary between 1-30Hz.